CUBRID/cubrid-manual/en/intro.rst

 **DBA** should consider space where temporary temp volume can be created when creating a database.
 Once temporary temp volume is created, it is maintained until a database restarts and its size cannot be reduced.
 It is recommended to make temporary temp volume automatically delete by restarting a database if its size is too big.

-*   **File name of the temporary temp volume** : The file name of the temporary temp volume of CUBRID has the format of *db_name*\ **_t**\ *num*, where *db_name* is the database name and *num* is the volume identifier.
+*   **File name of the temporary temp volume**: The file name of the temporary temp volume of CUBRID has the format of *db_name*\ **_t**\ *num*, where *db_name* is the database name and *num* is the volume identifier.
 The volume identifier is decremented by 1 from 32766.

-*   **Configuring the temporary temp volume size** : The number of temporary temp volumes to be created is determined by the system depending on the space size needed for processing transactions.
+*   **Configuring the temporary temp volume size**: The number of temporary temp volumes to be created is determined by the system depending on the space size needed for processing transactions.
 However, users can limit the temporary temp volume size by configuring the **temp_file_max_size_in_pages** parameter value in the system parameter configuration file (**cubrid.conf**).
 The default value is -1, which means it can be created as long as free space is available.
 If the **temp_file_max_size_in_pages** parameter value is configured to 0, the temporary temp volume will not be created even after exhausting the permanent temp volume.

-*   **Configuring storing location of the temporary temp volume** : By default, the temporary temp volume is created where the first database volume was created.
+*   **Configuring storing location of the temporary temp volume**: By default, the temporary temp volume is created where the first database volume was created.
 However, you can specify a different directory to store the temporary temp volume by configuring the **temp_volume_path** parameter value.

-*   **Deleting the temporary temp volume** : The temporary temp volume exists temporarily only while the database is running.
+*   **Deleting the temporary temp volume**: The temporary temp volume exists temporarily only while the database is running.
 Therefore, you must not delete the temporary temp volume when running servers.
 The temporary temp volume is deleted if database servers are normally terminated while it is deleted when the servers restart if database servers are abnormally terminated.

-**Backup Volume**
+Backup Volume
+^^^^^^^^^^^^^

 Backup volume is a database snapshot; based on such backup and log volumes, you can restore transactions to a certain point of time.